Bannon to do interview with special counsel

 The sources did not say when the interview will take place or if the subpoena would be withdrawn.

 Bannon, the former White House chief strategist for President Donald Trump, is expected to talk openly to Mueller's team.
-Bannon's attorney told the House Intelligence Committee on Tuesday that Bannon would answer questions when he goes to the special counsel because executive privilege would not apply, according to one of the sources
+Bannon's attorney told the House Intelligence Committee on Tuesday that Bannon would answer questions when he goes to the special counsel because executive privilege would not apply, according to one of the sources.

 A spokesman for the special counsel's office declined to comment.